MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 > ![Filter attributes](./media/cds-connector/FilterAttributes.png)

 > [!IMPORTANT]
-> Multi-Select Option Sets cannot be used within a workflow.
+> [Multi Select Option Sets](/powerapps/maker/common-data-service/custom-picklists) cannot be used within a workflow.
 Including one will result in an error indicating a missing "required field"

 ## Trigger privileges